CallumEddisford/react-ultimate-carousel/README.md

 yarn add react-ultimate-carousel
 ```

-# Usage
+## Usage

-To get started, first import the component and stylesheet:
+To get started, first import the component and style sheet:

 ```js
 import ReactUltimateCarousel from "react-ultimate-carousel";
 import "react-ultimate-carousel/lib/styles/carousel.min.css";
 ```

-Then simply wrap your slides with the component, its important to note that each slide requires a ref to be set using the `innerRef` propery which is automatically provided by the component.
+Then simply wrap your slides with the component, its important to note that each slide requires a ref to be set using the `innerRef` property which is automatically provided by the component.

 ```js
 const Slide = ({ innerRef, index, isActive }) => {